Hokuriku Shinkansen: Nagano Shinkansen

 The initial section between Takasaki and Nagano opened on 1 October 1997, in time for the 1998 Winter Olympics in Nagano.

 Between May 2012 and March 2014, station platforms on the Nagano Shinkansen had their platform roofs extended to handle the E7 series 12-car trains which entered service in March 2014 ahead of the March 2015 opening of the extension beyond Nagano.
 The Hokuriku Shinkansen extension from Nagano to Kanazawa opened in March 2015.
 The 113-km extension from Kanazawa to Tsuruga was approved for construction in June 2012.

 From the start of the revised timetable on 15 March 2014, E7 series trainsets were introduced on Asama services.
 Initially used on seven return services daily, this number was increased to eleven return services daily from 19 April 2014.

 Naming

 The line's legal name has always been Hokuriku Shinkansen.
-However, just before the opening of the Nagano section, JR East has decided that using this name in passenger service is to be avoided.
-From March 22, 1997 until the extension of the Hokuriku Shinkansen to Kanazawa, the primary route for Hokuriku customers (from the Tokyo area) is to use the Joetsu Shinkansen to Echigo-Yuzawa Station, then transfer to Hakutaka via the Hokuetsu Express, rendering using the Takasaki–Nagano section of the Hokuriku Shinkansen meaningless for them.
+However, just before the opening of the Nagano section, JR East decided that using this name in passenger service was to be avoided.
+From March 22, 1997 until the extension of the Hokuriku Shinkansen to Kanazawa, the primary route for Hokuriku customers (from the Tokyo area) was to use the Joetsu Shinkansen to Echigo-Yuzawa Station, then transfer to Hakutaka via the Hokuetsu Express, rendering using the Takasaki–Nagano section of the Hokuriku Shinkansen meaningless for them.
 Therefore, JR East sought other names.

 On the other hand, local governments in Hokuriku, fearing construction west of Nagano may be halted, petitioned that the name "Hokuriku" should remain in use for operational purposes.

-JR East announced the following solution at July 25, 1997:
+JR East announced the following solution on July 25, 1997: